Sunday, April 12, 2026

 7. Remix 4 (Rhythm Heaven Fever)

 There are roads that a samurai must travel.
 Remix 4 is another one of those remixes that may not do anything mindblowing, but just executes everything perfectly.
 The minigame set is one of Fever's best, containing Packing Pests, Samurai Slice, Micro Row, and my beloved Ringside.
-The techno-Japanese music track is probably my favorite non-vocal remix theme in the entire franchise, and the whole ninja theming permeating the remix is insanely cool.
+The techno-Japanese music track is probably my favorite non-vocal remix theme in the entire franchise, and the whole ninja/samurai theming permeating the remix is insanely cool.
 And best of all, it all just feels really nice to play.
 It's not too hard befitting a midgame remix, but it's tough enough to make you feel accomplished for making it through.

-6. Remix 8 (Rhythm Heaven)
+6. Machine Remix (Rhythm Heaven Megamix)

 5. Remix 9 (Rhythm Heaven Fever)